-By comparing our profitable campaigns with our non-profitable ones, we were able to produce benchmark figures, such as those examples above, to use in our rules both to serve as warnings for poor ad performance or as opportunities to scale.
+By comparing our profitable campaigns with non-profitable ones, we were able to produce benchmark figures such as those in the example above.
+We could then use these benchmarks in our rules to serve both as warnings for poor performance and indications of opportunities to scale.

 In our early warning rules therefore, we have a number of options to use for differing objectives, even in this small example.

 If your goal is to drive traffic to your website, you might set up your early warning rules based on Click Through Rate (CTR) or Cost Per Website View, e.g.:

 Pause ad if spent > £5 and CTR < 2.5

 Pause ad if spent > £5 and Cost Per Website View > £0.73